Canop/resc/README.md

 Those variables are used to extrapolate the task and queue of the todo part of the rule.

-The taks `"trt/123/456"` would then be created and pushed to the `"trt/123/todo"` queue, after having checked it's not in the sorted set `"global/todo"`.
+The taks `"trt/123/456"` would then be created.

-The task is also referenced in this sorted set with the timestamp as score.
+If the `"trt/123/todo-set"` set doesn't contain the task already, then it's added to that set (with the time which may be used for monitoring) then to the `"trt/123/todo-queue"` queue.

 After having executed all rules on this task, it's cleared from the `"global/taken"` queue and the watcher goes on watching the `"global/done"` queue again for other tasks.